ajschumacher/ajschumacher.github.io/20150520-practical_mergic/index.md

 By way of conclusion, I'd like to suggest that this problem of deduplication is no good and we should take steps to:

  * prevent it from being necessary, by having our systems recommend or enforce standard naming
- * make it possible to do once and reintegrate the results
+ * make it possible to do deduplication once and reintegrate the results back into the data system

 It should be possible to make changes and share them back to data providers.
 It should be possible to edit data while preserving the data's history.
 These kind of collaborative data editing are not super easy to implement, and I hope systems emerge that handle it better than current systems.